TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

 ### ICSSG DMAC

-- DMAC doesn't imply both MAC PORTs being used.
-It used only one MAC at a time.
+- DMAC doesn't imply that both MAC PORTs are being used.
+It uses only one MAC at a time.
-- To enable DMAC, two ICSSG peripheral modules have to created in SYSConfig.
+- To enable DMAC, two ICSSG peripheral modules have to created in SysConfig.
-- Configurations for RX DMA channel can be located in Syscfg Tool under path: "TI Networking"→"Enet (ICSS)"→ "DMA channel config"→ "ENET rx dma channel"
+- Configurations for RX DMA channel are located in the Syscfg Tool under the path: "TI Networking"→"Enet (ICSS)"→ "DMA channel config"→ "ENET rx dma channel"
   \imageStyle{icssg_dmac_rx_channel_config.png,width:30%}
   \image html icssg_dmac_rx_channel_config.png ICSSG DMAC RX channel configuration